aayushk0250/LearningSpring/README.md

   - Maven first creates `.jar.original` (only compiled code)
   - A plugin converts it into a **FAT JAR**
 - Happens automatically during `mvn package`.

+### IOC (Inversion of Control)
+- control of objection creation is inverted from user to the spring
+- Spring creates and manages objects
+- Objects are called **beans**

+### Dependency Injection
+- Dependency Injection is a technique where Spring provides the required object to a class instead of the class creating it itself.
+- Reduces dependency between classes